barryclark/jekyll-now/author.md

 title: About the Author
 ---

-This is a page zabout the author
+this is the page about the author